arnhrwd/dragon/README.md

 or in the `dragon.properties` file:

-    dragon.embedding.custom.file=embedding.yaml
+    dragon.embedding.custom.file: embedding.yaml

-`dragon.topology.FileBasedCustomEmbedding` will look for the configured file name, first in the current directory and then in the class path of the topology jar file.
+The `dragon.topology.FileBasedCustomEmbedding` algorithm will look for the configured file name, first in the current directory and then in the class path of the topology jar file.
 The default embedding file name is `embedding.yaml`.

 ## Metrics Monitor